bombchus/z64-music-wiki/docs/basic/rename.md

     #     the base game to be MM, and a value of "ootmm" determines the game is interchangeable
     #     idk how this would work... interchangeability is something to discuss
     #
-    # Allowed Song Type Values: "bgm", "fanfare"
+    # Allowed sequence Type Values: "bgm", "fanfare"
-    #     The song type key determines whether or not the song is classfied as a bgm or fanfare.
+    #     The sequence type key determines whether or not the sequence is classfied as a bgm or fanfare.
     #     Do not miscategorize bgms as fanfares it will cause issues in both OOT and MM!!!
     #
     # Allowed Audiobank Values: "0x##", "custom"